lammps/lammps/doc/src/fix_property_atom.rst

 where N is the number of atoms, the first field on each line is the atom-ID, the next two are a molecule-ID and a floating point value that will be stored in a new property called "flag".
-If a per-atom array was specified in the fix property/atom commmand then the *N* values for that array must be specified consecutively for that property on each line.
+If a per-atom array was specified in the fix property/atom command then the *N* values for that array must be specified consecutively for that property on each line.
 Note that the order of values on each line corresponds to the order of custom names in the fix property/atom